enzoaicardi/htmlspecialchars/README.md

 ## Installations

-The htmlspecialchars layer is available as **ESModule / IIFE / Commonjs**.
+The htmlspecialchars package is available as **ESModule / IIFE / Commonjs**.

 ### NPM Package